seantwie03/cli_demos/README.md

 This script uses `bind -x` command to map key sequences to Bash functions.
 These functions manipulate the [READLINE_LINE](https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html#index-READLINE_005fLINE) and [READLINE_POINT](https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html#index-READLINE_005fPOINT) variables to programmatically populate the command prompt.

 ## Command File Syntax

-The command file is a simple text file where each line is processed one by one.
-At the top of [demonstration_functions.sh](./demonstration_functions.sh) is a `CMD_FILE` variable.
-Modify this variable if you want to specify a different command file.
+The script uses the CMD_FILE environment variable to find your command file.
+While you can set a default path inside demonstration_functions.sh, it is recommended to set it using export as shown in the setup instructions.

 * **Headers**: Lines starting with `#^` are treated as section headers.
 The script will display them in a formatted block in the presentation terminal.
 Any subsequent lines starting with a plain `#` are considered part of that header.
     ```